Avaiga/taipy-getting-started/steps/explain_md/step_5_GUI_pipeline.md

     return pipeline
 ```

-After the first submission of the pipeline, the data stored in *predictions* and *cleaned_data* Data Nodes are accessible.
+After the first submission of the pipeline, the data stored in *predictions* and *cleaned_data* Data Nodes become accessible.
 The `.read()` function accesses the data in Data Nodes.
 By reading them, `create_predictions_dataset` creates a prediction dataset with these columns:
 - Date,
 - Historical values,